 Based on current understanding of the AD process, a number of parameters are routinely monitored.
 These include gas volume and composition, temperature and pH.
 Concentrations of methane and carbon dioxide can be readily measured using near infra-red absorbance spectroscopy, other gases such as nitrogen, oxygen, carbon monoxide and hydrogen sulfide can also be measured using electrochemical sensors.
 Due to stabilisation times, most of these readings are logged semi-continuously (Table 1).
 More detailed gas analysis is possible, for example, by using gas chromatography and/or mass spectrometry, which provides higher accuracy and sensitivity but at a significantly higher price (Ward et al., 2011).
 These methods can be affected by gas humidity levels (which are generally saturating in AD) so some additional treatment of off-gases may be required.

 A wide range of discontinuous off-line measurements based on colorimetric methods are available to monitor a range of physicochemical parameters including alkalinity, chemical oxygen demand, nitrogen, phosphorus, sulfur etc in samples requiring relatively little manipulation prior to measurement (automated systems are available).
 Volatile fatty acids (VFAs) can be measured colorimetrically, or by using methods such as gas chromatography, which readily separates VFAs for separate quantification.
 Total and volatile solids are also often quantified in AD samples.
-Biological Oxygen Demand assays can be used to assess the potential of a given feedstock, but do not accurately reflect the (semi) continuous process of AD at scale.
+Biological Oxygen Demand assays can be used to assess the potential of a given feedstock, but do not accurately reflect the (semi) continuous process of AD at scale (Table 1).
 Together these measurements provide operators with a series of trends that facilitate an assessment of how stably a process is running without necessarily providing insights into how the process might be optimised, and such measurements can theoretically be incorporated into so-called "soft sensors" (Cruz et al, 2021).
 Whilst the carbon mass balance can be calculated and assessed to determine how efficient the process is, this does not immediately suggest ways in which the process can be improved.
 Importantly, the normal operating ranges for a particular set of parameters are context dependent, in that they vary from digester to digester in a feedstock dependent manner and so generalising a control philosophy from such measurements is currently a major challenge.

 2.2.
 Discontinuous molecular monitoring